 As the generations from the original crossbreeding advance, MDGA uses different categories for registrations, called “herdbooks.”
 MDGA has four herdbooks: - “Experimental,” “American,” “Purebred” and “Grade.”

 *If there is any question about a kid(s) sire, i.e. more than one buck in a doe pen, All kids will be required to have a DNA test completed as well as at least one of the bucks (if there are only 2 bucks in question) will need to be tested in order to register the kid(s).

-If you have any question as to the required info needed, contact the office for help.
+If you have any questions as to the required info needed, contact the office for help.

 If, after 7 days you have not sent everything required, your data will be put in a suspense folder, and you will be given notice that you have 7 days to complete, or your process will be halted, materials will be returned at member’s cost, and the process will need to be re-initiated, including required fees.

-Important: Send application along with pictures showing full side of body, head on of face, & profile of head
+Important: Send the application along with pictures showing a full side of the body, head on of face, & profile of head